A Survey of Circuit Foundation Model: Foundation AI Models for VLSI Circuit Design and EDA: Foundation Model as a Circuit Decoder

 For hardware architecture design, LLMs have been explored in two primary areas: \textbf{\textit{circuit architecture design}}~\cite{yan2023viability, fu2023gpt4aigchip, liang2023unleashing} and \textbf{\textit{specification document processing}}~\cite{li2024specllm}.
 The comparison and timeline of these works are shown in~\Cref{tbl:llm-arch}.
 These works aim to leverage LLMs to enhance automation, reduce design complexity, and improve efficiency in architectural decision-making.

 In \textbf{\textit{circuit architecture design}}, GPT4AIGChip~\cite{fu2023gpt4aigchip} proposes an automated prompt-generation pipeline using in-context learning to guide LLMs in generating high-quality AI accelerator designs.
 This approach enables the structured decomposition of hardware design tasks, improving the consistency and efficiency of generated architectures.
 LCDA~\cite{yan2023viability} applies LLMs to accelerate the software-hardware co-design process, particularly for compute-in-memory architectures in AI accelerators.
 It addresses the cold-start problem in traditional co-design approaches by leveraging LLMs to guide design space exploration, significantly reducing the search time.
-QGAS~\cite{liang2023unleashing} extends the application of LLMs to quantum computing, using GPT-4 to iteratively design variational quantum algorithm ansatz architectures and translate the architecture into quantum assembly language code.\looseness=-1
+QGAS~\cite{liang2023unleashing} extends the application of LLMs to quantum computing, using GPT-4 to iteratively design variational quantum algorithm ansatz architectures and translate the architecture into quantum assembly language code.
+ChatArch~\cite{TODAES-ChatArch} is a knowledge-driven Graph-of-Thought (GoT) multi-LLM-agent framework developed for efficient processor architecture optimization, aiming to accelerate design iterations and meet stringent PPA objectives.
+Its core methodology involves decomposing the complex processor architecture design space into modular subspaces, which are then iteratively optimized by specialized LLM agents within a GoT framework that captures microarchitecture dependencies.
+The framework is underpinned by a comprehensive RISC-V design knowledge repository, consolidating expertise from textbooks, empirical data, and expert insights.
+LLM agents leverage this knowledge through structured prompts, few-shot learning, and RAG to propose, implement, and evaluate microarchitectural designs, generating corresponding behavioral models. \looseness=-1

 For \textbf{\textit{specification document processing}}, SpecLLM~\cite{li2024specllm} tackles the inefficiencies and error-prone nature of developing architecture specifications in architecture design.
 It explores the use of LLMs to automate both the generation of specifications and the review of existing documentation.
 To structure the problem, the authors categorize architecture specifications into three levels, covering different degrees of design abstraction.
 They also introduce a dataset of 46 documents to evaluate the effectiveness of their approach.
 By leveraging LLMs, SpecLLM enhances both efficiency and accuracy in specification drafting and validation, demonstrating the potential for further automation in this critical aspect of hardware design.